-This should make 8 generous portions, and can be ready to eat, warm from the oven, in little over an hour.
-It's been extensively tested on the good people of Hastings, UK, and half of them have no idea it's vegan! haha!
+This recipe should make 8 generous portions of Party Piece Vegan Chocolate Cake and can be ready to eat, warm from the oven, in little over an hour.
+It's been extensively tested on the good people of Hastings, UK, and half of them have no idea it's vegan!
+Haha!

 2 cups of white granulated sugar